 - removing a book from the library without properly checking it out;

-- keeping a reserve book beyond the specified time limit;
+- keeping a reserve book or equipment beyond the specified time limit;

 - marking, defacing, or destroying library materials.